Laura’s favorite sustainability initiative: Dress for Success

-Every month, one of PRé’s people talks about his or her personal favourite sustainable initiative.
+Every month, one of PRé’s people talks about their personal favorite sustainable initiative.
 This can be a product or a shop, a local initiative or a new website.
 This month, Laura Golsteijn will tell you a little about her work as a voluntary shop assistant at Dress for Success.

 Supporting People with a Low Income